Inherited assets and divorce

 Inheritance received after divorce:

-Your ex can still claim from you after your divorce if you haven’t got a financial order ending future claims.
 This is why having a consent order is so important for couples wishing to protect themselves in the future.
 In the same way that if you were to win the lottery and you didn’t have a financial order ending future claims, your ex would still be able to make a claim on this, they would also be able to claim future inheritance even if you inherited it after your divorce was finalised.
-You are able to have a consent order containing a clean-break clause, even if you haven’t currently got any financial arrangements to make (property, pension, savings etc.) so it’s often recommended if you may inherit in the future and want to protect this from your ex-spouse.
+You can have a consent order drafted containing a clean-break clause, even if you haven’t currently got any financial arrangements to make (property, pension, savings etc.).
+It’s often recommended if you may inherit in the future and want to protect this from your ex-spouse.

 Children’s inheritance post-divorce: